Editor's note: This article was originally published January 19, 2018; it was updated September 13, 2018 to reflect the latest information.

 What’s been the effect of the hurricane?

-The scale of Maria’s destruction has been devastating, causing as much as $94 billion in damage, and experts say the economy will shrink by as much as eight percent this year as a result of the storm — a crippling toll for an island that was already billions of dollars in debt.
+The scale of Maria’s destruction has been devastating, causing as much as $94.4 billion in damages — a crippling toll for an island that was already billions of dollars in debt.

 For months, most families and businesses remained without power, cell phone service was limited, and clean water, food, medicine and fuel were all in very short supply.
-Less than half of residents had their power restored two months after the storm had passed.
+According to the New England Journal of Medicine, households went 84 days without power, 68 days without water, and 41 days without cell service, on average.
 For many, it will take years to fully recover.

 What are living conditions like now?

-Eight months have passed since Hurricane Maria made landfall, and clear evidence of the storm remains.
-Lack of electricity and clean drinking water remain central challenges to the Caribbean island as it struggles to return to a semblance of normal life.
+One year has passed since Hurricane Maria made landfall, and clear evidence of the storm remains.
+Lack of electricity and clean drinking water have been central challenges to the Caribbean island as it slowly returns to a semblance of normal life.

 While most people have regained access to basic essentials at this point, the road to recovery is long, and many residents still need help.